mathu3004/Pearl_Path/README.md

 - **User-Provider Connection**: The chatbot retrieves specific details about hotels and restaurants from MongoDB and provides structured responses.
 - **Recommendations**: The chatbot suggests hotels, restaurants, and attractions based on user preferences using web search results.
 - **Chatbot Information**: The chatbot provides information about itself and the trip itinerary application.

+# Travel Itinerary Generator with Radius
+This project is an intelligent travel itinerary planner that generates personalized trip plans for users based on a geographic radius.
+It leverages clustering and filtering techniques to recommend attractions, hotels, and restaurants within a specified distance from the user’s chosen destination.
+The model ensures that the recommended places not only match user preferences like cuisine, dietary requirements, and activity interests but are also geographically feasible by applying distance-based constraints.
+The final itinerary is visualized on an interactive map using OpenStreetMap for intuitive location tracking.

+## Features
+- Personalized recommendations for hotels, attractions, and restaurants.
+- Radius-based filtering to ensure proximity relevance.
+- Clustering of attractions using PCA and DBSCAN for activity-based grouping.
+- Cuisine and dietary filtering for restaurant recommendations.
+- Dynamic model training using Random Forest and Scikit-learn.
+- Support for alternative recommendations for flexibility.
+- Allows users to modify itinerary selections dynamically.
+- Interactive itinerary map rendered using OpenStreetMap with markers for each location.

+## Overview
+This application intelligently assigns:
+- **Hotels** using a RandomForestRegressor that matches user preferences and budget.
+- **Restaurants** for breakfast, lunch, and dinner via a RandomForestClassifier using dietary and cuisine filters.
+- **Attractions** using PCA + DBSCAN clustering to ensure activity diversity while adhering to distance constraints.
+- **Alternatives** for each main recommendation to ensure flexibility and user choice.
+- **Radius** filtering to ensure that all recommended places are within the specified maximum distance from the destination.
+- Visual display of the complete itinerary with markers on OpenStreetMap.

+## Key Highlights
+- Trained models with a structured feature selection pipeline.
+- Attraction clustering ensures activity diversity and user-preference mapping.
+- Uses geopy for precise distance calculations.
+- Cleanly separates model training, preprocessing, and recommendation logic for modularity.
+- Ensures uniqueness in daily plans across attractions and restaurants.
+- Dynamic itinerary modification is supported through an interactive interface.
+- Integrated OpenStreetMap with Leaflet.js to visualize all recommended places on an interactive map.

+## Tech Stack
+- **Language:** Python
+- **Libraries:** pandas, scikit-learn, geopy, numpy, matplotlib
+- **Clustering:** PCA, DBSCAN
+- **Modeling:** RandomForestRegressor, RandomForestClassifier
+- **Distance Calculation:** geopy.distance
+- **Frontend Mapping:** OpenStreetMap via Leaflet.js
+- **Database:** MongoDB

+## How It Works
+- **Data Preprocessing:**
+    Raw datasets for hotels, attractions, and restaurants are cleaned and encoded.
+    Cuisine, dietary, activity types, and price ratings are extracted and processed.
+- **Hotel Recommendation:**
+    Uses RandomForestRegressor to predict the most suitable hotel per destination within budget.
+- **Attraction Recommendation:**
+    Applies PCA for dimensionality reduction on attraction features.
+    Uses DBSCAN clustering to group attractions by activity type.
+    Filters attractions by radius and selects 2 per day, ensuring activity diversity.
+- **Restaurant Recommendation:**
+    Trains RandomForestClassifier using top 10 numeric features.
+    Filters options based on meal type (breakfast/lunch/dinner), cuisine, dietary preferences, and location radius.
+- **Alternative Generation:**
+    For each place (hotel, restaurant, attraction), generates 3 additional options excluding the primary recommendation.
+    If preferences result in insufficient options, filters are relaxed while still prioritizing relevance.
+- **Distance Constraint Application:**
+    Every recommendation (main + alternatives) is verified to be within the defined maximum radius from the destination using geopy.
+- **Itinerary Modification**
+    Users can dynamically modify their itinerary:
+    Change individual restaurant and attraction recommendations.
+    Delete individual hotel, restaurant or attraction recommendations.
+    Save updated itineraries, preserving personalization and proximity filters.
+- **Map Visualization**
+    All recommended places (hotels, restaurants, attractions) are displayed as markers on an interactive map using OpenStreetMap.
+    Helps users easily understand the geographical layout of their itinerary and distances between locations.